tsuru/tsuru/docs/understanding/architecture.rst

 API
 ---

-API component is a RESTful API server written with `Go`.
-The API is responsible to the deploy workflow and lifecycle of `apps`.
+API component is a RESTful API server written with ``Go``.
+The API is responsible to the deploy workflow and lifecycle of applications.

 Command-line clients interact with this component.